 “The goal marker is to have three to six months’ worth of fixed expenses saved in your emergency fund,” said Game.

 To help curb temptation, she recommends parking it in an interest-bearing savings account that’s separate from your regular bank.
-(We’ve rounded up the best online savings accounts here.)
+(We’ve rounded up some of the best online savings accounts currently available here.)
 If you’ve got an emergency fund, getting laid off is as good a time as any to dip into it — that’s what it’s there for.
 Of course, the idea is to make your savings last as long as possible.
 This is why Game suggests retooling your budget right out the gate.

 “Is there anything in there you can cut, or at least make better?” she asked.
 “Can you negotiate a better cellphone or internet plan?
 Are you overpaying in some areas?
 When you’re unemployed, every dollar helps.”